marklishman/colors-microservices/green/README.md

         <artifactId>spring-boot-starter-hateoas</artifactId>
     </dependency>

-For this we create a separate resource class which extends `Reso;urceSupport`.
+For this we create a separate resource class which extends `ResourceSupport`.

 ~~~java
 @Relation(value = "user", collectionRelation = "users")